 Either stock X or Y will plummet in value (but not both), but you do not know the exact probabilities.

-You are on a hike in the remote wilderness when you are bitten by a snake.
+You are on a hike in the remote wilderness when you are bitten by a snake; the bite happened so quickly you could not determine the species.
 Only two species of snake exist in the area in which you are hiking: species X and species Y. A bite from species X is possibly lethal, while a bite from species Y is harmless.
 Which of the following situations do you hope is true?

 There is a 50% chance that the bite is from species X and a 50% chance that the bite is from species Y.